slavik925/outofmemory/content/blog/building-chat-graphql/index.md

 We are fetching the current user and setting one in the React context.

-Then wrap everything with slightly modified react material ui theme (mostly colors).
+Then wrapping everything with slightly modified react material ui theme (mostly colors).

 And adding a route for register user and rending Main page or Chat page depending if the user is logged in our no.

 ### What next?

-I not going to describe every piece, you could browser client code from here - https://github.com/slavik925/chat-graphql-client.
+I'm not going to describe every piece, you could browser client code from here - https://github.com/slavik925/chat-graphql-client.

 There are a lot of thinks that could be done better.
 For example there are lack of tests, components could be divided better and the types are not everywhere.
 But it give an idea how the app is written/look using the React library.

 The whole point of this is to create a quick sketch to see how are you comfortable with the technology you picket?
 What is it offers?
-Who many problems you faced?
+How many problems you faced?
 How easy you could solve this problems?

 Here are the few pic how the Chat App looks.